orterforth/orterforth/README.txt

 PLATFORM INDEPENDENCE

-To support different platforms, while making the minimum of changes to the fig-Forth language itself, there are a small number of words added to the Forth dictionary to help make code
+To support different platforms, and to help write system- independent Forth code - while making the minimum of changes to the fig-Forth language itself - there are a small number of words added to the Forth dictionary:
-system-independent:

  cl ( -- n )             Returns the cell size in bytes.
 (CELL
                          is not part of this version of fig-